-The youth may provide creative new ideas into the real estate businesses and other start-ups.
+The youth may provide creative new ideas for the real estate businesses and other start-ups.
 Dallas has already established itself as a startup hub and is considered one of the most high-tech cities in the world.
 Dallas boasts of rapid growth in the number of venture capitalists and integration of technology into the city landscape.

 9. Invest In Dallas | Get Government Incentives